Forbidden Information.

+Forbidden Information.
 Leonid A. Levin.

-[The article appears in FOCS-2002 and was the subject of a plenary address to the 2003 annual meeting of Assoc. of Symbolic Logic.
-An updated version is at http://arXiv.org/abs/cs.CC/0203029 .
-Here is a brief summary:]
+[JACM, 60(2), 2013, arXiv.org/abs/cs.CC/0203029 .
+Earlier extended abstract appears in FOCS-2002 and also in abstracts of plenary talks of the 2003 annual meeting of Assoc. of Symbolic Logic.
+Below is a brief summary.]

-D.Hilbert asked if the formal arithmetic can be consistently extended to a complete theory.
-The question was somewhat vague since an obvious answer was "yes": just add to the axioms of Peano Arithmetic (PA) a maximal consistent set, clearly existing albeit hard to find.
+D.Hilbert asked if the formal arithmetic (PA: consisting of logic and algebraic axioms and an infinite family of Induction Axioms) can be consistently extended to a complete theory.
+The question was somewhat vague since an obvious answer was "yes": just add to PA axioms (assumed consistent) a maximal consistent set, clearly existing albeit hard to find.
 K.Goedel formalized this question as existence among such extensions of recursively enumerable ones and gave it a negative answer.
-Its mathematical essence is the lack of total recursive extensions of universal partial recursive predicate.
+Its mathematical essence is the absence of total recursive extensions of universal partial recursive predicate.
+This negative answer apparently was never accepted by Hilbert, and Goedel himself had reservations:

 "Namely, it turns out that in the systematic establishment of the axioms of mathematics, new axioms, which do not follow by formal logic from those previously established, again and again become evident.
 It is not at all excluded by the negative results mentioned earlier that nevertheless every clearly posed mathematical yes-or-no question is solvable in this way.
 For it is just this becoming evident of more and more new axioms on the basis of the meaning of the primitive notions that a machine cannot imitate."
 (Goedel.
 1961 "The modern development ...")